Purpose, Worthwhile Work, Making a Difference

 Acute Care

-Acute care healthcare organizations include hospitals, physician offices, ambulatory surgery centers and urgent care clinics.
-These healthcare providers are characterized by a focus on healing or curing a patient’s illness or injury.
-Acute care providers can be characterized as fast-paced, results focused, and striving for operational efficiency.
+These are organizations like hospitals, physician offices, surgery centers and urgent care clinics.
+These healthcare providers focus on healing or curing a patient’s illness or injury.
+Acute care providers are fast-paced, results focused, and striving for operational efficiency.

 Post-Acute Care

-Post-acute healthcare organizations include skilled nursing facilities, inpatient rehabilitation facilities, and outpatient rehabilitation clinics.
-These healthcare providers are characterized by focused work with patients who are rehabilitating after surgery, illness, or injury.
-Leading post-acute care organizations can be particularly rewarding as staff and leadership are involved with a patient’s improvement over longer periods of time.
+These are organizations like skilled nursing facilities, inpatient rehabilitation facilities, and outpatient rehabilitation clinics.
+They work with patients who are rehabilitating after surgery, illness, or injury.
+Staff and leadership are involved with a patient's improvement, so leading post-acute care organizations can be even more rewarding.

 Long Term Care

-Long-term care organizations include assisted living facilities and some forms of home health.
+These are organizations like assisted living facilities and some forms of home health.
 Long-term care is a rapidly growing segment of the healthcare provider industry.
-As more senior adults transition to living arrangements that fit their level of independence and needed support with activities of daily living, qualified and skilled healthcare administrators are in high demand to run these organizations.
+As more senior adults move into assisted living, healthcare administrators are in high demand to run these organizations.